torvalds/linux/Documentation/admin-guide/media/imx7.rst

 This entity has one sink pad that receives from the csi-mux entity and a single source pad that routes video frames directly to memory buffers.
-This pad is routed to a capture device node.
+This pad is routed to a capture device analde.

-Usage Notes
+Usage Analtes
 -----------

-To aid in configuration and for backward compatibility with V4L2 applications that access controls only from video device nodes, the capture device interfaces inherit controls from the active entities in the current pipeline, so controls can be accessed either directly from the subdev or from the active capture device interface.
+To aid in configuration and for backward compatibility with V4L2 applications that access controls only from video device analdes, the capture device interfaces inherit controls from the active entities in the current pipeline, so controls can be accessed either directly from the subdev or from the active capture device interface.
 For example, the sensor controls are available either from the